 We’re back with more of our Adventures in Sashiko Style Stitching!
 Previously on the program, we described our tested tips and tricks for creating a boxy zippered case embellished completely with Sashiko style straight stitching, which can be done on any machine featuring a Triple Stitch or a named Sashiko Stitch.
 You can find this first project by clicking here.

 Our thanks to Janome America for sponsoring Adventures in Sashiko!
-We were able to work with both Janome’s Memory Craft Horizon Quilt Maker 15000 as well as the Skyline S9 as we test-stitched our way through a stack of gorgeous linen panels.
-They have been very patient and helpful as we we explored, and we are thrilled to be able to bring you the results so you can embark on your own adventures.
+We were able to work with Janome’s Memory Craft Horizon Quilt Maker 15000 as well as the Skyline S9 as we test-stitched our way through a stack of gorgeous linen panels.
+They have been very patient and helpful as we explored, and we’re thrilled to be able to bring you the results so you can embark on your own adventures.

 As a Japanese company, Janome was one of the first to incorporate Sashiko stitching options into their sewing and embroidery machines.
 Sashiko, which literally means “little stabs” is a traditional Japanese folk art that dates to the Edo period in Japan.
 The repetitive and interlocking stitching allowed villagers in rural farming and fishing communities to reinforce and reuse old garments and bedding at a time when people couldn’t afford to throw out even the smallest scraps of fabric.
 These layers of fabric held together with the Sashiko stitching provided warm and lasting protection from the elements.

 Indigo Niche, a Brisbane, Australia based supplier of Japanese textiles and quilting supplies has a lovely history of Sashiko as well as interesting background on the evolution from the ordinary Running stitch to the most popular and enduring patterns we see in current Sashiko art.